peteryuhang/code-knowledge/the-pragmatic-programmer.md

 ### Orthogonality

-- **Orthogomality** in programming: Two or more things are orthogonal if changes in one do not affect any of the others
+- **Orthogonality** in programming: Two or more things are orthogonal if changes in one do not affect any of the others
 - Benefits
   1. Increased productivity
     - Changes are localized